-The implementing jurisdiction shall contribute 10 percent of the total credits issued by the implementing jurisdiction per year, or the amount of credits identified by the buffer pool contribution equation based on the reversal risk rating factors identified in Subchapter 11.3, whichever is higher.
+To ensure that any potential reversal of credits issued by the implementing jurisdiction do not compromise the environmental integrity of the jurisdictional emissions reductions, ∓the implementing jurisdiction shall establish a buffer pool of credits.
+The implementing jurisdiction must contribute a minimum of 10 percent of the total credits issued by the implementing jurisdiction per year, or the amount of credits identified by the buffer pool contribution equation, which must be based on the reversal risk rating factors identified in Subchapter 11.3, whichever is higher.
 Upon linkage with the ETS, the implementing jurisdiction shall transition its buffer pool credits to be maintained in the ETS Sector-Based Crediting Program Buffer Pool.